Burnout

 1. Go for a short walk.

-Walking allows us to clear our minds, get some fresh air, and get our bodies moving.
-When we go outside, our minds become stimulated by the outdoor environment rather than the internal stress we may be focusing on.
-Additionally, physical activity releases endorphins, which are feel-good hormones in the brain that support pain relief (Rhodes et al., 2009).
+Walking lets us clear our minds, get fresh air, and move our bodies.
+When we go outside, our minds become stimulated by the outdoor environment rather than the internal stress we may focus on.
+Additionally, physical activity releases endorphins, which are feel-good hormones in the brain that support pain relief.

 2. Take a music break.

-The reason why music can feel therapeutic is that listening to songs you enjoy, can sing along with, or dance to releases a neurotransmitter, or a chemical messenger, in the brain called dopamine (Labbé et al., 2007).
+Music can feel therapeutic because listening to songs you enjoy, singing along with, or dancing releases a neurotransmitter, or a chemical messenger, in the brain called dopamine.
 Dopamine has several functions, but some of its functions include lowering blood pressure and feeling contentment, which may result in better moods.

 3. Call a loved one.

-It may be beneficial for you to pick up the phone to hear the sound of someone else’s voice when the stress in your head begins to feel loud.
+It may be beneficial for you to pick up the phone to hear someone else’s voice when the stress in your head begins to feel loud.
 According to health psychology, social support is an incredible tool for stress relief, coping with difficult situations, and even overcoming illnesses.
-Talking to a loved one can help you feel less alone, especially when you’re going through tough times (Coleman & Iso-Ahola, 1993).
+Talking to a loved one can help you feel less alone, especially during tough times.

 4. Cuddle with your fur baby.

 Touch and affection can positively impact your well-being.
 Research has shown that both can reduce cortisol—the hormone in our bodies that induces stress reactions.
-Not only can a quick at-home pet therapy session make you de-stress, but it can also improve the bond with your pet too.
+Not only can a quick at-home pet therapy session make you de-stress, but it can also improve the bond with your pet.

 5. Give mindfulness meditation a try.

 In recent years, mindfulness meditation has become an increasingly popular stress relief technique.
-Mindfulness meditation is the practice of centering ourselves by bringing awareness to the present moment (Astin, 1997).
+Mindfulness meditation is centering ourselves by bringing awareness to the present moment.

 6. Take a hot bath or shower.

-Research suggests that a hot bath or shower about 90 minutes before bed can help lower stress.
-When you feel elevated levels of stress emotionally, your body can feel the physical effects of tension, muscle aches, and overall fatigue (Lehrer & Woolfolk, 2021).
+Research suggests a hot bath or shower about 90 minutes before bed can help lower stress.
+When you feel elevated levels of stress emotionally, your body can feel the physical effects of tension, muscle aches, and overall fatigue.

 7. Reduce caffeine intake.

 It may be best to keep caffeine reserved for your morning coffee.
-Drinking caffeine too close to bedtime can alter your sleep patterns, keep you awake when you’re tired and elevate your stress levels (Lovallo et al., 2006).
+Drinking caffeine too close to bedtime can alter your sleep patterns, keep you awake when you’re tired and elevate your stress levels.

 8. Read instead of scroll.

 Between Instagram, TikTok, and Facebook, we have more than enough apps on our phones that make it easy to absorb content endlessly.
-If you catch yourself repeatedly saying “just one more video” and realizing it is past your bedtime, it may be time to limit your phone use before bed.
-The downside of scrolling on your phone late at night is that the blue light from screens can reduce the production of melatonin, a hormone found in our bodies that induces sleep.
-If you’re craving some relaxation before bed, try picking up a book you might enjoy instead (Jin, 1992).
+If you catch yourself repeatedly saying, “Just one more video,” and realizing it is past your bedtime, it may be time to limit your phone use before bed.
+The downside of scrolling on your phone late at night is that the blue light from screens can reduce the production of melatonin, a hormone in our bodies that induces sleep.
+If you’re craving relaxation before bed, try picking up a book you might enjoy.

 9. Write about it.

-When we face stressors in our lives, it’s easy to bundle up all our emotions about the situation inside.
-Sometimes, putting any intrusive or anxious thoughts out on paper can provide clarity about your issues or find new ways to solve problems—not to mention, release onto paper all the emotions you have about your stressors (Davis, Eshelman, & McKay, 2008).
+When we face stressors, it’s easy to bundle up all our emotions about the situation.
+Sometimes, putting any intrusive or anxious thoughts out on paper can clarify your issues or help you find new ways to solve problems—not to mention release all your emotions about your stressors onto paper.

 Conclusion

-We all experience some level of stress and I don’t know anyone who hasn’t been stressed out at least a few times a year.
+We all experience some stress, and I don’t know anyone who hasn’t been at least a few times a year.
 No matter the magnitude of our stressors, the situations that elevate stress can weigh heavy on your mind and body.
 Well-being habits can help you de-stress every day and enhance your happiness level.
-I hope, this article provides you with some options to choose from and inspires you to compile your own list of favorite stress management techniques.
+I hope this article provides some options and inspires you to compile your favorite list of stress management techniques.

 • How to Change Your Relationship With Stress!